Streamlined eduroam on-ramp for for K-12, libraries, and museums

 - Provisioning service for new K12, library, and museum constituents

-- Participate in collaborative meetings with other program participants.
-Discuss feedback, requests, program ideas with the Support Organization community
+- Discussing feedback, requests, program ideas with the Support Organization community

 Features